 Signs your router’s been hacked

 Your router is responsible for managing the connection between your internet-connected devices and your home Wi-Fi.
 Once your router has been successfully hacked, the third-party can carry out a number of malicious activities including identity theft, malware attacks and website reroutes.
-Here are a few symptoms of a compromised router:

 - Your router login is no longer effective